 What exactly are you looking for at the qualifying stage?
 Are there indications the domain has been repurposed or used as a blog network.
 Following are some guidelines:

 Here’s the catch.
 You won’t necessarily disqualify an expired domain simply based on the fact it was used in a blog network.
 Even in a toxic domain, the backlinks may be valuable, and they can be extracted.

 Once you believe a domain needs further investigation, there are many factors to consider before making a final decision.

-The domain niche must be relevant to your business niche, if you want to leverage the site to gain a competitive advantage among other businesses in the niche.
-It can be a niche blog or a niche website.
-If the expired domain is niche relevant, then visitors of the last website will stay on your website because of relevancy.
+The domain niche must be relevant to your book, if you want to leverage the site to gain a competitive advantage among other books in your niche.
+If the expired domain has topical relevance, then visitors of the last website will stay on your website because of relevancy.
 In addition, authority (discussed earlier) is built for niche relevancy.
-You want to demonstrate relevancy to users and the search engine.
+You want to demonstrate relevance to users and the search engine.